 Have each guest bring an item from home that they no longer want wrapped in a plain brown paper bag.
 These will be used as the prizes for those who get a “Bingo.”
 The odder the item the more fun the game is.
-(This is fun game to play after Christmas when you have silly stuff you got as gifts but don’t know what to do with them, but it can be played any time of the year.)
+(This is fun a game to play after Christmas when you have silly stuff you got as gifts but don’t know what to do with them, but it can be played any time of the year.)
 Don’t have a Bingo game set?
 You can purchase a cheap one at your local department store.
 Use your M&M’s or Skittles as markers.

 Jackbox Games offers fun party game experiences using your video game system and your guests’ cell phones.
 The website offers a variety of games that are easy to understand, simple to execute and don’t take a long time to play.
 Show off your trivia knowledge, creativity and humor with games like Word Spud, Lie Swatter, Fibbage, Drawful, Trivia Murder Party and more.
 Many games can be played with up to ten players and even spectators will have fun.

 Set up a large A-frame chalkboard in the center of the room.
 Give every guest a few slips of paper and a pen.
 Choose a theme (movie titles, song titles, things found in the house, etc.) and have your guests write some titles or items on the slips of paper.
 Place all the slips into a pail.
 Then, divide into two teams.
 Pick a member on each team to go first.
 One player picks a slip and shares it with the other player.
 On a count of three, both draw clues to the answer on their side of the chalkboard without speaking while their team shouts out answers.
 First team to guess the right answer wins the round and scores a point.
-The team that wins the game can celebrate their win by launching confetti poppers.

 Provide the Refreshments

 Remember, this isn’t a formal dinner party.
 Simple desserts are the way to go and we’ve got a few tricks to make them extra special.